Hamilton to take grid penalty at Monza

-MONZA, Italy : Seven-times Formula One world champion Lewis Hamilton is set to start Sunday's Italian Grand Prix from the back of the grid after exceeding his power unit allocation for the season.
+MONZA, Italy: Seven-times Formula 1 world champion Lewis Hamilton is set to start Sunday's (Sep 11) Italian Grand Prix from the back of the grid after exceeding his power unit allocation for the season.

 Mercedes said Hamilton, a five-times winner at Monza, would be using his fourth power unit after damaging one at the Belgian Grand Prix when he collided with Alpine's Fernando Alonso on the opening lap.